EMSoudy/Metformin-and-Diabetes-Patients/README.md

 Process:

-- Excel file was converted into a JSON code from scratch
+- Excel file was converted into a JSON file from scratch
-- JSON code only included data relevant to analyzing the effects of Metformin
+- The JSON includes only data relevant to analyzing the effects of Metformin
-- jQuery code was created to turn the JSON code into a CSV table
+- A syntax of jQuery was created to turn the JSON into a table in CSV format
-- Outcome of jQuery code was a table in  CSV format

 Outcome: